bitpesa/api-documentation/transaction-flow.md

 ### Metadata

-Similarly to the sender, you can store any kind of information to the transaction, usually the local ID for the transaction within your system.
+Similarly to the sender, you can store any kind of information to the transaction.
 If you don't wish to store anything leave the field empty: `{}`

+### External ID

+The `external_id` field is optional, allowing you to add a local ID for the transaction within your system.
+Note: if present, we will validate whether this ID is a duplicate in our system or not.

 ## Transaction object